 The Airport Cooperative Research Program (ACRP) is conducting a synthesis study of airport experience with clean vehicles, fuels, and practices of airport private ground transportation providers.
 This research complements the forthcoming ACRP synthesis report on alternative fuels for airport owned and/or contracted fleets.
 The objective of this research is to compile airports’ and private airport ground transportation providers’ recent experiences with clean vehicles, fuels, and efficient practices.
 The audiences for this synthesis are airport and private fleet ground transportation managers, airport business development, infrastructure, and environmental managers.

 Using airport and ground transportation provider surveys and interviews, the researcher will compile data, report on existing practices, and report open or evolving issues on this topic.
 The researcher will:

-„X Interview a minimum of 10 airports to gain more detailed information on their experience interacting with ground transportation operators on this topic, to include: vehicle requirements; vehicle incentives; the genesis of, or basis for, any requirements or incentives; how requirements or incentives are formalized; how requirements are monitored and enforced; any changes in vehicle use; management satisfaction; and policy considerations.
+- Interview airports to gain more detailed information on their experience interacting with ground transportation operators on this topic, to include: vehicle requirements; vehicle incentives; the genesis of, or basis for, any requirements or incentives; how requirements or incentives are formalized; how requirements are monitored and enforced; any changes in vehicle use; management satisfaction; and policy considerations.
 All interview results will be presented as case studies and lessons learned in summary format.

-„X Interview a minimum of three private ground transportation providers per category (limo, taxi, shared ride van, hotel/parking shuttle, rental car shuttle, TNC, scheduled airporter service) to gain more detailed information on specific barriers; driver acceptance and/or work rules; anticipated changes to business and operations; and incentives that have worked well.
+- Interview private ground transportation providers (e.g., limo, taxi, shared ride van, hotel/parking shuttle, rental car shuttle, TNC, scheduled airporter service) to gain more detailed information on specific barriers; driver acceptance and/or work rules; anticipated changes to business and operations; and incentives that have worked well.
 All interview results will be presented as case studies and lessons learned in summary format.

 Partial Information Sources: